-Between Citizens and the State: The Bureaucratic Transaction Costs of Claiming Welfare
+Between Citizens and the State: The Bureaucratic Transaction Costs That Sustain Clientelism

 My book develops a new theory about the conditions under which clientelism flourishes—as well as those under which it is weakened.
 In contrast to the extant literature, which has long held that clientelism is a consequence of low economic development, I argue that clientelism does not necessarily disappear as countries get richer.
 Instead, clientelist networks are sustained by the barriers and difficulties citizens face when interacting with the state, or what I call bureaucratic transaction costs.
 A particularly important avenue of interacting with the state is through claiming welfare.
 Perhaps even more than voting, claiming welfare has become the most important form of political participation in low- and middle-income countries, especially following the rapid expansion of social welfare that took place during the 1990s and 2000s.